Adam Al-Attar Called to the Bar 2007

 Acting for the special administrators of MF Global in relation to the 30.7 litigation, which considered, amongst other things, the efficacy of title transfer arrangements in a claim for US$600m of US treasury bills.

-Has experience in the following jurisdictions: the BVI, the Cayman Islands, Hong Kong, the Isle of Man, Dominica, St Kitts and Nevis, Anguilla, Guernsey, St Vincent and the Grenadines and Dubai.
+Has experience in the following jurisdictions: the BVI, the Cayman Islands, Hong Kong, the Isle of Man, Dominica, St Kitts and Nevis, Anguilla, Guernsey, St Vincent and the Grenadines, Dubai and Abu Dhabi.

 Appeared before the Dubai World Tribunal in 2013.